 - Modified comparative negligence

-Florida has adopted a pure comparative negligence fault standard for apportioning damages in a personal injury case.
+Florida has adopted a modified comparative negligence fault standard for apportioning damages in a personal injury case.
 However, before discussing comparative negligence, it helps to understand more about contributory negligence.

 What is Contributory Negligence?